-Just mention the word “Penang” to anyone in Singapore, and I’ll bet you Singaporeans would immediately gush about one thing: the food.
-My roommate Jess and I are quite the food enthusiasts, so we were both super excited to make this weekend trip up to Penang from Singapore!
+Just mention the word “Penang” to anyone in Singapore, and I’ll bet they would immediately gush about one thing: the delicious food.
+My roommate and I are quite food enthusiasts, so we were both super excited to make this weekend trip up to Penang from Singapore!

-Now the question is: What do you eat in Penang when you only have 48 hours?
+So which dishes can’t you miss while you’re in Penang?
 Well, I have the perfect list for you.
-We flew in on a Friday night and flew out on a Sunday, and we made sure we hit up all the must eat in Penang.
+We flew in on a Friday night and flew out on a Sunday, and we made sure we hit up all the must-eats in Penang.

 Tips on visiting Georgetown / Penang

 - Taxis and Car Sharing – This is the most convenient way to get around in Penang.
 Just a note, Uber is no longer operating in Malaysia (and in entire South East Asia) as it has been bought out by its local competitor called Grab.
 I have my own opinions about Grab but it does make it much easier when traveling, so I recommend using Grab to get around.
 It works just like Uber.

 - An alternative to taxis would be the public bus called Rapid Penang.
 It’s pretty cheap – we took one to go to Gurney Drive.
 However, the routes weren’t very convenient so I’d still recommend a

 - Google Maps works really well in Malaysia.
 So definitely pre-download a map of Penang to save data while you’re there!